AhmedYousriSobhi/aCupOfTea/fields/tabularData/conceptInMachineLearning/mlUnsupervised.md

 |Method|Details|
 |--|--|
 |Elbow Method|Plot the within-cluster sum of squares (inertia) against different values of K.</br>Look for an "elbow" point in the plot where the inertia starts to level off.
 This can be a good choice for K.
-|Silhouette Score|Calculate the silhouette score for different values of K.The silhouette score measures the quality of clustering, and higher values indicate better separation between clusters.Choose the K that maximizes the silhouette score.</br>You can use the silhouette_score function from scikit-learn.
+|Silhouette Score|Calculate the silhouette score for different values of K. The silhouette score measures the quality of clustering, and higher values indicate better separation between clusters.Choose the K that maximizes the silhouette score.</br>You can use the silhouette_score function from scikit-learn.
 |Gap Statistics|Gap statistics compare the performance of your clustering to a reference (e.g., random data) and can help identify the optimal K.</br>The larger the gap statistic, the better the clustering.</br>You can use libraries like scikit-learn or external packages for gap statistics.
 |Domain Knowledge|In some cases, domain knowledge or business requirements may guide your choice of K.
 |Visual Inspection|Visualize the results of different K values and choose the one that makes the most sense based on the distribution of data points.